 Hi Guys!
 In this article, we will discuss how you can deploy the SonicWall Virtual Firewall in VMWare Workstation.
 You must have to download the SonicWall virtual Firewall ova file from your SonicWall MySonicWall Portal.
 In VMWare, you can configure the Virtual SonicWall Firewall in Linux as well as Windows environment.
-Before starting, it’s required you have a minimum of 8GB of RAM with i5 or i7 processor.
+Before starting, it’s required you have a minimum of 8GB of RAM with an i5 or i7 processor.
 So, let’s start!

 Step 1: Download SonicWall Virtual Firewall

 First of all, you have to download your virtual SonicWall Firewall from your MySonicWall Portal.
 To do this, visit here, and download the SonicWall NSv 200 appliance.
 By default, you can issue and activate 30 days trial license to your virtual firewall.
-Further, you need to buy the licenses from the SonicWall.
+Further, you need to buy the licenses from SonicWall.